City of Glasgow Swim Team

 High Performance Swimming CoachScottish Swimming Website

-Many people have benefitted from the School of Sport Swim programme including current City of Glasgow coaches Jamie McKinley and Victoria Milburn and Elite Squad swimmers Grant Henderson, Joe Watt and Katie MacKenzie as well as Michael Jamieson who medalled at the Commonwealth Games in 2010, 2014 and at the Olympics in 2012.
+Many people have benefitted from the School of Sport Swim programme including current City of Glasgow coaches Jamie McKinley and Victoria Milburn and Elite Squad swimmers Grant Henderson, Joe Watt and Katie MacKenzie as well as Michael Jamieson who won a Silver medal in the 200m Bst at the London 2012 Olympics, as well as winning 2 silvers at the Commonwealth Games in Delhi 2010 and Glasgow 2014.

 Michael’s journey began at the School of Sport where he combined his swimming with his academic studies “I was only 12 when I decided I wanted to go to the School of Sport.
 It’s a great school and I encourage anyone to give it a shot, because it absolutely helped me prepare for my life as an athlete and beyond it as well.”